|Nutritional Guidelines (per serving)|

 If you are using fresh ginger, peel the skin from the ginger and chop finely, or grate.
 Alternatively, use pre-grated raw ginger available in tubes.
 Add this to the meat mixture.

 Prepare the steamer and begin boiling water.
-Shape the meat mixture into 2 or 3 small patties, depending on the size of your steamer, and place them on a flat plate.
+Shape the meat mixture into 2 or 3 small patties, depending on the size of your cornstarch, and place them on a flat plate.

 Place the plate in the steamer and steam cook for 10 to 15 minutes on high heat until meat is cooked through and juices run clear.